What is Unimal?

 };

-It is required to create
+It is required to create a

-a very fast access method to the objects by the key , i.e., a function that
+very fast access method to the objects by the key ,

-takes the key as an argument and returns a 1-based index of the object's entry
+returns a 1-based index of the object's entry (or 0 if

-key lookup table search ("Expand" is the macro invocation operator; for
+of a two-tier key lookup table search ("Expand" is the

-explanation of the Unimal macros used here, please, refer to Unimal Application
+macros used here, please, refer to Unimal Application

-Note 4). #MP Set SplitDivisor = 4 ;algorithm parameter
+#MP Set SplitDivisor

 #MP Expand StartTable(myobjects)